+In case of any discrepancy between the original Danish text and the English translation of this Act, the Danish text shall prevail.

 Executive Order on the prohibition of the importation, sale and manufacture of products containing cadmium1)

 Pursuant to Section 30, Section 31, Section 45, subsection 1, Section 59, subsection 4, and Section 60 of the Act on Chemical Substances and Products, cf. Consolidated Act No. 1755 of 22 December 2006, amended by Act No. 97 of 10 February 2009, the following is laid down: